The following information is provided for reference purposes only and should be used at your own risk!

 Handheld sledge hammer (3lb)

-Note: Water pump pulley holder is available from aftermarket vendors, often found on ebay.
+Note: Water pump pulley holder is available from aftermarket vendors, often found on eBay.
 It is usually listed under its original BMW part 115030.
 It is often also available in a combination tool set with a 32mm slim open wrench.

 Strong magnet(s) (Harbor Freight Craft Magnet Blocks (2 pc) part #98406, $1.50)

-Note: Strong magnet, or multiple magnets to multiply strength, is needed to open vanos solenoid valves for cleaning
+Note: Strong magnet, or multiple magnets to multiply strength, is needed to open Vanos solenoid valves for cleaning

-Paper towels, water based cleaner (simple green 1:10), brake cleaner, spray lubricant
+3Bond Drei Sealant (BS0SS) $19.90 (www.beisansystems.com), paper towels, water based cleaner (simple green 1:10), brake cleaner, spray lubricant

 400 grit sandpaper (not shown)